SoverainOnline/MasternodeSetup/README.md

 * Last thing script will ask you is to provide Masternode Genkey.
 Copy the one you got previously (createmasternodekey) and press enter.

-Remember to do `cryptoflow-cli getblockcount` to check if VPS catching blocks till it synced with chain, if not follow this procedure:
+Remember to do `suvereno-cli getblockcount` to check if VPS catching blocks till it synced with chain, if not follow this procedure:

 * Go to your wallet-qt and check peers list (tools - peers list) and select one ip from the list.
-With that ip do the follow command at VPS `cryptoflow-cli addnode "ip" onetry`
+With that ip do the follow command at VPS `suvereno-cli addnode "ip" onetry`

       Example:
-		  cryptoflow-cli addnode 45.32.144.158 onetry
+		  suvereno-cli addnode 45.32.144.158 onetry

-* Check now if VPS already downloading blocks with the command `cryptoflow-cli getblockcount`, and if yes give it time now to catch last block number
+* Check now if VPS already downloading blocks with the command `suvereno-cli getblockcount`, and if yes give it time now to catch last block number

 Do not close your terminal/ command prompt window at this point.